Ziaire Williams NBA Preview vs. the Trail Blazers

 Trail Blazers 2022-23 Defensive Insights

-- The Trail Blazers were ranked 23rd in the league defensively last year, giving up 117.4 points per game.
+- The Trail Blazers were ranked 23rd in the league defensively last year, conceding 117.4 points per contest.

-- Conceding 43.2 rebounds per game last season, the Trail Blazers were 14th in the NBA in that category.
+- Allowing 43.2 rebounds per game last year, the Trail Blazers were 14th in the league in that category.

-- Conceding an average of 27 assists last year, the Trail Blazers were the worst team in the NBA.
+- Allowing an average of 27.0 assists last season, the Trail Blazers were the worst team in the NBA.

-- Looking at three-point defense, the Trail Blazers were 18th in the league last season, conceding 12.5 makes per game.
+- The Trail Blazers conceded 12.5 made 3-pointers per game last year, 18th in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!